-If you're part of an organisation, biomedical science provider, or research group who wishes to collaborate or explore possible areas of research our specialisms might support, then please contact Dr Nicholas Pugh, our Deputy Head of Department for Research, or a member of the Biomedical Research Group.
+If you're part of an organisation, biomedical science provider, or research group who wishes to collaborate or explore possible areas of research our specialisms might support, then please contact a member of the group or our Deputy Head of Department for Research, Dr Nicholas Pugh, at firstname.lastname@example.org

 Headed by Dr Peter Coussons, the Biomedical Research Group is grouped into several specialist research areas which include:

 Find out more about our members on their profile pages.

 Dr Dannielle Green and Dr Paul Dyer from our School of Life Sciences have been awarded £10K for a collaborative project to investigate the biomedical implications of environmental microplastics.